 - Complaining about not feeling well without obvious physical symptoms

-- Voicing worries that a parent or loved one may pass away or be hurt
+- Voicing worries that a parent or loved one may die

 - Behaving inappropriately at school

 Although some older teenagers may show signs that are similar to adults or may talk about feelings of sadness or worry, the symptoms of depression may not be obvious at first.
-Parents and teachers should pay particular attention when a teenager seems to get moody or easily upset for an extended period of time, since it may be a sign of depression.
+Parents and teachers should be aware when a teenager gets too moody or easily upset for a long period of time, since it may be a sign of depression.